africanpilot/airline-data-science/README.md

 ## Project Description

 The project aims to create a data science platform that is custom made for the airlines.
-This concept can be

-## More Bootstrap Themes
+This concept focuses on allowing airlines to use ready made use cases based on common airline topics, while flexible to add new use cases.
+The end output concept is to incorportate a ready made presentation side that complies all major steps taken to get results, which can be used in professtional presentations.